 When selecting the Curve on Database option () inside the Segment Type frame, you will be presented with the panel shown in the image below.
 Note that the options common to all curve types have been discussed in the Draw Curves landing page.
 Here, we will discuss only the options that are unique to the Curve On Database segment type.

 Curve on Database segments are constrained to lie on an underlying database curve, surface, or quilt and are cubic polynomials between successive points.
 Their slope is defined either by a Catmull-Rom, Akima, or Bezier control algorithm described in the Curve section.

-Tip: Projecting a connector onto a database surface creates a new control point for each grid point projected.
-Since having many control points can make editing a connector time-consuming, consider creating the database-constrained connector by hand, instead of projection, by using the Line on Database or Curve on Database commands.
+Tip: Projecting a connector onto a database surface using the Project Points option, creates a new control point for each grid point projected.
+Since having many control points can make editing a connector time-consuming, consider either projecting the connector using the Project Shape option or creating the database-constrained connector by hand, instead of projection, by using the Line on Database or Curve on Database commands.

 The On Database frame contains the Begin, Cancel, and Default commands which allow the specification of the underlying database entities.
 Begin allows you to select the target projection entities from all those currently visible.
 After this button is pressed, you can select database entities from either the List panel or the Display window.
 Note that the current set of target entities (if any) is already selected when the button is first pressed.
 The button remains depressed with the text End now displayed.
 Pressing End, stops the selection of projection database entities.
 The selection operation can be canceled at any time by pressing the Cancel button.

 When checked on, the Force Drawing in Parametric Space option will allow you to draw curves on surfaces containing multiple parametric (u,v) spaces.
 Examples of such surfaces are quilts assembled from multiple component quilts and shells.
 When this option is unchecked (default state), the curve being drawn will halt at the edge of each parametric space.